ryokbys/nap-doc/docs/install.md

 !!!
 Note
     Compilation with LLVM version gcc is not tested.
 Use Homebrew version of gcc and openmpi.

+!!!
+Note
+    If the compilation stops with the errors "Type mismatch between ..." on MPI routines with using gcc version 10.x.x, you can skip the errors by adding the FCFLAGS option `-fallow-argument-mismatch`.
+This should not cause any change to pmd results.

 ### Intel Fortran compiler